 - The relationship between Spider-Man villains Carnage and Shriek has shades of this.
 Carnage seems to genuinely love Shriek on some level, but his violent mood swings and instability causes him to frequently lash out at her both physically and verbally.
 It reached it's zenith when he tried to attack during a heated argument; fellow villain Doppelganger tried to break things up, which caused Carnage to violently gut Doppelganger and hurl him out a window out of pure anger (fortunately for Doppelganger, he has a Healing Factor).

 - Common in certain Fanfics that make one character look like an abusive Jerkass so as to allow the Fan-Preferred Couple to get together.
 This is particularly ridiculous when it requires dramatic personality rewrites on everyone involved to make it sound reasonable.

 - Also common in Slash Fic where canon characters get made into this.
 For example, Sasuke to Naruto.

 - More disturbingly, this trope it's also applied to the Fan-Preferred Couple as well, transforming one member of it into one towards the girl or the uke in order to get some angst.
 Expect some magical reconciliation at the end thanks to the Power of Love.

-- Non-Die for Our Ship example in the truly epic Avatar: The Last Airbender fic Guide Me Home.
+- Non-Die for Our Ship example in the Avatar: The Last Airbender fic Guide Me Home.
 Canonically, Firelord Ozai is already a genocidal, child-abusing fascist dictator, but Ursa's Flashback Nightmares reveal him to be horribly abusive towards her as well.

 - Drago Wolf in Archie Comics' Sonic the Hedgehog.